avigad/qpf/README.md

 # Datatypes as Quotients of Polynomial Functors

-This repository contains joint work in progress by Jeremy Avigad, Mario Carneiro, and Simon Hudon.
+This repository contains work in progress by Jeremy Avigad, Mario Carneiro, and Simon Hudon.

 In analogy to Isabelle's *bounded natural functors*, we represent datatypes as *quotients of polynomial functors*.
 The file `qpf.lean` shows that every qpf has an initial algebra and a final coalgebra, and that compositions and quotients of qpfs are again qpfs.
+It should compile with any recent version of Lean's `mathlib`.

 (The constructions depend on M-type constructions which we have also carried out in Lean, but, at the moment, they are assumed axiomatically in `qpf.lean`.)